astra-vision/rain-rendering/README.md

 data/source/DATASET/SEQUENCE/rgb/xxx.png           # Source images (color, 8 bits)
 data/source/DATASET/SEQUENCE/depth/xxx.png         # Depth images (16 bits, with depth_in_meter = depth/256.)
 ```
-(You may optionally provide intrinsic calib files, though we currently only support KITTI format.)
+(_optionally_ intrinsic calib files can be provided, in KITTI format.)

 To run our rendering on your custom dataset, you must provide a configuration file.
 Configuration files are stored in `config/` and must be named after the dataset.